Click here to learn more.

 Isn’t it expensive?

 Spaying or neutering is a one-time investment in the health of your pet.
 This procedure is relatively inexpensive in light of the veterinary training and medications required for it.
 Compare the expense of this procedure to the expense of caring for a pregnant and nursing mother, raising a litter of puppies or kittens (including the necessary vaccinations and deworming medications), and feeding puppies or kittens until they are old enough to be placed in homes.
-Also consider that spayed and neutered pets are less likely to roam, suffer accidents, or develop certain serious diseases.
+Also consider that spayed and neutered pets are less likely to roam or develop certain serious diseases.

 Shouldn’t my female pet have at least one litter?